birkirbrynjarsson/dotfiles/README.md

 # Mac setup and dotfiles
-Tools and instructions to speed up and automate my setup after clean re-installation of MacOS.
+Tools and instructions to speed up and automate my setup and configurations after clean re-installation of MacOS.

+## Requirements
+Clean installation of MacOS, preferably _Mojave_ as that's what this setup has been tested on.

 ## Make your own
-If you want to make your own setup based on this I recommend the following steps:
+If you want to make your own setup based on this one I recommend the following steps:

 - Fork the repository
 - Edit the Brewfile
   - Some apps however are required for later steps (e.g. cask-fonts, font-meslo-nerd-font, iTerm2, nvm, python, rbenv)
 - Edit settings.sh to your preference
 - Edit mixin/aliases
-  - PS. before you start adding your own aliases I recommend running `alias` and looking at what's there, a lot of stuff comes with the Oh-My-Zsh plugins.
+  - PS. before you start adding your own aliases I recommend running `alias` and looking at what is already there, a lot of stuff comes with the Oh-My-Zsh plugins.
-- Follow the setup guide
+- Follow the manual setup guide

-## Requirements
-Clean installation of MacOS, preferably _Mojave_ as that's what it has been tested on.

 # Manual Setup
-There's no single script that automates the whole process.
+~~Unfortunately~~ it's a manual process, there's no single script that automates everything.
-I do enjoy going through the steps as well as maintaining this documentation.
+However that's all cool as I enjoy going through the steps as well as maintaining this documentation.

 Install the **Xcode Command Line Tools**